sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-mutual-tls.md

 Follow the tips in [How to Create SSL Object](../../concepts/ssl.md#how-to-create-ssl-object) and upload the server certificate, private key, CA certificate, API7 Cloud creates an SSL object.

-Create Application and API
+Create Service and API
 --------------------------

-We'll create an Application with the following details in this guide.
+We'll create a Service with the following details in this guide.

-* The Application name is `mtls-auth-app`.
+* The Service name is `mtls-auth-app`.
 * The path prefix is `/v1`.
 * The protocol is `HTTPS`.
 * The HTTP Host is `mtls.httpbin.org`.
 * The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the mtls-auth-app Application.
+Besides, we'll create an API inside the mtls-auth-app Service.

 * The API name is `json`.
 * The path is `/json` (exact match).